drhuangliwei/An-Attention-based-Spatiotemporal-LSTM-Network-for-Next-POI-Recommendation/README.md

 Liwei Huang, dr_huanglw@163.com

 # Citation
-If you use DGRec or Douban datasets in your research, please cite our paper:
+If you use AT-LSTM in your research, please cite our paper:

 An Attention-based Spatiotemporal LSTM Network for Next POI Recommendation